 Interpreting from the Inside Out

 While every interpreter enters the field with different skills, knowledge and life experience, all interpreters follow a predictable path in developing their abilities to process language, manage situational dynamics and gauge their impact on their community inside and outside the room.
-The better we understand this path, the better we can teach, mentor new interpreters, and assess our own skills--and set goals for improving our practice.
+The better we understand this path, the better we can teach and mentor new interpreters, support our team, assess our own skills--and set goals for improving our practice.

 Interpreting from the Inside Out introduces a new model of interpreter development and lays out the perspectives, skills, mistakes and fears that emerge in each stage.
 This interactive and participant-centered workshop will teach you how to scaffold your students--or yourself--to the next step.